 Spacing after punctuation marks Sec.
 4.01:

 Use one space after commas, colons, semicolons, periods, parts of a reference citation, and initials in names.

-Use two spaces after the end of each sentence.
+Use one space after the end of each sentence (APA 7th Ed.).

 McNeese State University |